Back when I was living in Xela, Guatemala, I would often go to this café in the touristy area to sit down and relax.

 Nobody knows him in Colombia.

-Fifth, some gringos, as mentioned elsewhere, can become very jaded with life down here.
+Sixth, some gringos, as mentioned elsewhere, can become very jaded with life down here.

 It’s the difference you see between the wide-eyed gringo who is in the honeymoon phase to the one who sees shit everywhere he looks down here.